Gmurtaza57/Ambaflex_Trend/README.md

 4️⃣ Click README Before Calling Controls to open the PDF help guide.
 📦 Build an Executable

-The app is PyInstaller-compatible.
+This app is PyInstaller-compatible.
 To create a .exe for deployment:

 pyinstaller --onefile --noconsole main.py